-This will allow for a significant learning experience where diverse interests, ideas, and experiences will expand the scope of knowledge.
+Following the Principles will allow for a significant learning experience where diverse interests, ideas, and experiences will expand the scope and sum of knowledge.
 Some of the topics of discussion will be of a sensitive nature (politics, politics, sexuality, etc.) and may invoke individual experiences.

 We will also visit sites with varying interpretations about the chronicled history.
 We will meet people who may have opposing political views.
 We are a community of scholars and as such we are expected to distinguish opinion from argument.

-Thus, we will be nudged to think differently and to challenge ourselves and others about specific concepts, ideas, and perspectives we may hold that can directly influence our students’ thinking and lives in the schools and communities where we work and live.
+Thus, we will be nudged to think differently and to challenge ourselves and others about specific concepts, ideas, and perspectives we may hold that can directly influence our students’ thinking and lives in the secondary-level schools where we work and civic communities where we live.

 Q: Will we establish Institute expectations as Summer Scholars, so we are in mutual agreement about our responsibilities?

 A: Yes.
-Plan on this to occur our first two days of the Institute.
+Plan on this to occur our first day of the Institute.